libelle2000/mit-marion/README.md

 ### SOLID

-I tried create some reliable code.
+I tried to create some reliable code.
 In most cases, I am happy with the result as I followed the SOLID principles.
 But it can always be improved.
 There are still some primitive types used for public API.

 ### Tests

 True, they are missing.
 Get me paid and I'll do them ;-) Seriously... look at my code and you'll agree: it's just a matter of effort.
-With dependency injection and SOLID principles in place, it's a no brainer.
+With dependency injection and SOLID principles in place, it's a no-brainer.